 An extraordinary, otherworldly display of rare bright turquoise blooms is a sight not to be missed at the Blue Mountains Botanic Garden Mount Tomah.

-With 2m tall spikes, the exotic ‘Puya’ or Puya alpestris ssp. zeollneri, colloquially known as ‘sapphire towers’, hail from the mountains of Chile and each plant can take seven to ten years to come into flower.
+With 2m tall spikes, the exotic Puya alpestris ssp. zeollneri, colloquially known as ‘sapphire towers’, hail from the mountains of Chile and each plant can take up to seven years to come into flower.

 Ornamental Gardens & Nursery Supervisor Marion Whitehead, says the seeds of the Puya alpestris ssp. zeollneri at the Blue Mountains Botanic Garden were wild collected from Chile in the late 1980s by our botanists.

 “It’s a combination of a few things that make the Puyas so special,” she says.